 Instead, we need to be sneaky; we'll use two images, and set them up so that it appears like a single image.

-Each image is set to take up 50% of the real height, and then the bottom image has its background-position shifted up
+Each image is set to take up 50% of the real height, and then the bottom image has its

 Pretty convincing, right?
 By juxtaposing the same image twice, and tweaking the offset of the background image, we're able to give the impression of a single image.